ihtoriuser/CBU-Anubis-Model/README.md

 Welcome to the final submission repository for **Team AON (All or Nothing)**.
 Our goal was to deliver a state-of-the-art credit default prediction model that is not just statistically powerful, but also robust, interpretable, and commercially viable.

-We successfully moved beyond the common AUC plateau of ~80% by implementing a sophisticated, multi-layered strategy focusing on **intelligent feature engineering** and a **powerful stacking ensemble**.
-This is our "All" — a complete, end-to-end solution.
+We successfully moved beyond the common AUC plateau of ~80+% by implementing a sophisticated, multi-layered strategy focusing on **intelligent feature engineering** and a **powerful stacking ensemble**.

 ---